 Webinar: Assessing the impacts of post-fire drill seeding on archaeological resources: a case study from the Owyhee Uplands in southwest Idaho

-This webinar will be presented by Kirk Halford, BLM, Boise.
+This webinar was presented by Kirk Halford, BLM, Boise.

 The National Native Seed Conference connects Research, Industry, Land Management, and Restoration professionals, providing the premier opportunity to develop relationships and share information about the collection, research and development, production, and use of native plant materials.

 Greater Sage-Grouse Symposium - Identifying and managing threats to Great Basin greater sage-grouse populations